Rectrix Aviation

 Rectrix Aviation was a jet charter and commuter airline service that primarily served New England, Florida and the east coast of the United States.
 Its commercial operations were primarily based at Nantucket Memorial Airport and Barnstable Municipal Airport in Nantucket and Hyannis, Massachusetts, respectively.

 Rectrix Shuttle, the commuter service, was founded when Island Airlines of Nantucket shut down.
 In December 2019 new parent company Ross Aviation ceased all commercial flights and began the shutdown of the charter department consolidating Rectrix to only an FBO operation.

 Rectrix's charter flights were based at Sarasota, Florida, Bedford, Massachusetts, Hyannis, and Westfield, Massachusetts.
-Rectrix acquired its worldwide jet operating authority in 2009 with its acquisition of New World Jet Corporation.
+It got its worldwide jet operating authority in 2009 with its acquisition of New World Jet Corporation.

-Fixed-Base Operation Services
+Fixed-base operations

-Rectrix currently has FBOs at the following locations.
+Rectrix currently has fixed-base operator sat the following locations.
 Parent company Ross Aviation announced after acquiring that despite complete integration to their network the brand would remain unchanged at current locations for the foreseeable future.